Khelechy/consolidate/README.md

 - **CLI Interface**: Simple commands for logging, searching, and managing history.
 - **JSON Export**: Export history for analysis or backup.
 - **Session Tracking**: Associates commands with sessions, working directories, and exit codes.

+**Note**: This tool logs commands after execution to avoid interfering with command behavior.
+It captures the command as run, including any shell expansions.

 ## Installation